How to Reduce Stomach Bloating Symptoms

 - Food Allergies

 Lactose intolerance, fructose malabsorption, and gluten sensitivity are all causes of bloating in susceptible people.
-These diseases occur when the body is unable to effectively digest particular components of food, resulting in gastrointestinal symptoms such as bloating.
+These diseases occur when the body is unable to effectively digest particular components of food, resulting in gastrointestinal symptoms such as stomach bloating.

 - Hormonal Changes

 Bloating is common in women during their menstrual periods due to hormonal imbalances.
-Estrogen and progesterone levels fluctuate during the menstrual cycle, impacting water retention and intestinal motility.
+Estrogen and progesterone levels will fluctuate during the menstrual cycle, impacting water retention and intestinal motility.
 These hormonal shifts can cause stomach pain, fluid retention, and bloating.

 To reduce fluid retention and relieve bloating brought on by hormone changes, people might try making lifestyle changes like getting more exercise, eating less salt, and staying hydrated.